 Instead of an axe, you do the beheadings with a handsaw!
 (Audience groans) Hey, don't bail out on me now, goddammit!
 The blood is already on our hands; all we're talking about is a matter of degree!

-Cultural Cringe: This American man had no love at all for the worst behaviors of Americans.
+- Cultural Cringe: This American man had no love at all for the worst behaviors of Americans.
 He still said he loved America, and wouldn't have it any other place or time.
 I suppose he just liked his first-row ticket to a fairly busy act of the human freak show.

 - Dude, Not Funny!: Invoked.
 The man made a career of subverting this.
 For example, proving that rape could be funny by introducing us to the mental image of Porky Pig raping Elmer Fudd.
 Either the sheer absurdity of the idea makes you laugh, or your childhood memories will be shattered.

 Carlin: As long as I'm being a complete pig up here, let me ask you guys a question.
 Are you ever able to watch a woman eating a banana and NOT think about a blowjob?
 I can't do it.
 And I know why: I'm a sick, evil fuck!
 I admit that!
 I can't do it!
 Eating a banana, eating a pickle, licking on an ice cream cone.
 I'm thinking to myself "LOOK AT THE TONGUE ON HER!
 WOW!"
 So ladies, be careful when you're standing out in front of that Häagen-Dazs.
 'Cause God damn it, we're watching.
 And God damn it, we're thinking!

 - Erudite Stoner: Carlin was very intelligent and said lots of interesting bits of wisdom, but there's no doubt as to what some of his hobbies included.

-Blatantly exposed in his ''Last Words' autobiography, where it's pretty much stated that whilst pot potentially helped his career and partially fashioned him into the comic he'd become famous as, there were some terrible downsides.
+- Blatantly exposed in his ''Last Words' autobiography, where it's pretty much stated that whilst pot potentially helped his career and partially fashioned him into the comic he'd become famous as, there were some terrible downsides.

 "Americans love to eat.
 They are fatally attracted to the slow-death of fast food.
 Hot dogs, corn dogs, triple bacon cheeseburgers, deep-fried, butter-dipped in pork fat and cheese-whiz, mayonnaise, soaked barbecue, mozzarella patty melts.
 Americans will eat anything.
 Anything.
 ANYTHING.
 Shit, if you were selling fried raccoons assholes on a stick

 - Fan Nickname: "Old Fuck", posthumously, since in It's Bad For Ya, Carlin expressed his desire to be known as that. ("Who's the old fuck?"
 "That's Georgie, the old fuck.")

-Fighting Irish: He was of Irish descent and joked that he was an Irish catholic until "He reached the age of reason".
+- Fighting Irish: He was of Irish descent and joked that he was an Irish catholic until "He reached the age of reason".